fiverbeyond/In-Otter-Words/_posts/2026-1-1-some-heroes-in-the-immigration-debate.md

   Anyone who has watched much restrictionist advocacy is familiar with "angel moms".
 These are the mothers of U.S. citizens who were killed by immigrants (sometimes through murder, but more often via accidents).
 Restrictionist organizations are fairly adept at gathering these stories, connecting angel mothers together, and giving them platforms to express their grief over the loss of their child, and to transmute that grief into anger against all unauthorized immigrants.

-  The use of angel moms in this way is too deep a topic to touch on now, except to say that I don't blame these mothers at all.
+  The use of "angel moms" in this way is too deep a topic to touch on now, except to say that I don't blame these mothers at all.
 I haven't personally lost a child, and I can't imagine the long, sustained grief that must come from losing any loved one in such a violent way as a car crash.
 It's only human to look for some way to give meaning to your child's passing.

   That's why I was so surprised and inspired by the actions of Nathan Clark, the father of Aiden Clark.
 Aiden was tragically killed in the 2023 Clark County School bus crash.
 The immigrant driver who caused the crash had no license, and in court proceedings was found to be clearly at fault for the accident.
 In such a horrific  time of mourning, I would hope that any father would at least be left alone.
 I certainly wouldn't blame any father for refusing to comment.